onewayforever/mpi-tracer/README.md

 # MPI TRACER
 The realtime monitor for tracing the MPI(Message Passing Interface) program behavior, including  MPI activities and communication performance.

+NO NEED to recompile the target MPI application, so it can be used for  3rd party application tracing

+# Install

+step1: $ make

+step2: Copy the mpitracer.so to the same path at all hosts

 ## Usage
 Add mpitracer.so as the LD_PRELOAD library